Vegan Loquat Cake

 Divide the remaining frosting into three bowls.

 Add vegan food coloring to two of the bowls, and mix it in.
-I used wilton sky blue gel color and wilton rose gel color but you can use any colors you like.
+I used wilton sky blue gel color and wilton rose gel color to make a vegan trans pride cake but you can use any colors you like.

 Dab each color of frosting like you’re adding spackle to the cake.